-Debt is frowned upon in our society, as it’s an indication that you don’t know how to manage your finances.
+Debt is frowned upon in our society, as it indicates that you don’t know how to manage your finances.
 But what if I told you that debt and success go hand in hand?
-Yes, that’s right, debt is necessary for success — good debt that is.
+Yes, that’s right, debt is necessary for success — good debt, that is.

 How Much is Too Much Debt?

 According to a 2016 study conducted by the credit reference agency Experian, the average small business owner has accumulated approximately $1,195,000 worth of debt.
 It sounds like a lot, but debt can be an asset when it is used in the right way.